ZoyaAysha/ZoyaAysha/README.md

-- 👋 Hi, I’m Ayisha
+👋 Hi, I’m Ayisha

-- 👀 I’m interested in data analytics,Power BI dashboards, and storytelling with data
+👀 I’m passionate about data analytics, data visualization, and storytelling with data

-- 🌱 I’m currently learning advanced DAX, Python for data analysis, and specialising in BI and story telling.
+🌱 Currently learning advanced DAX, Python for data analysis, and diving deeper into business intelligence & data storytelling

-- ⚡ Fun fact: I love turning messy data into beautiful, interactive dashboards 💖
+⚡ Fun fact: I love transforming messy data into beautiful, interactive dashboards 💖

 <!---
 ZoyaAysha/ZoyaAysha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.